The Simple Pendulum Experiment for Class 11

 7. Half Meter Scale

-Where, g = value of acceleration due to gravity and L is the effective length of the pendulum.
+Where, g is the value of acceleration due to gravity and L is the effective length of the pendulum.

 and, g = 4π²(L/T²)

-1. Find the vernier constant and zero error of the vernier callipers same as experiment 1.
+1. First, find the vernier constant and note any zero error of the vernier callipers.

-3. Measure the length of hook (h) and note it on the table 6.1.
+3. Measure the hook length (h) with the calipers and record it in the table below.

-10. Find the least count and the zero error of the stop clock/watch.
-Bring its hands at zero position
+9. Find the least count and zero error of the stopwatch and reset it to zero.

-14. Repeat the measurement at least 3 times for the same length.
+12. Find the time at least three times for the same length to reduce random error.

 Vernier constant